CLFlix/KuroBot/README.md

 Now you need to get your bot access token and refresh token, but don't worry, I handled that for you.
 Run "get_twitch_refresh_token.exe" and you should see 2 new fields appear in the `.env` file called "BOT_ACCESS_TOKEN" and "BOT_REFRESH_TOKEN".
 The access token expires within a couple hours, but I've also accounted to automatically refresh them when they do.
 You don't have to worry about these tokens in any way.

-The result should be something like this:
+---

+If you've completed the setup process, your `.env` file should look something like this (order doesn't matter):

 ```
 TOKEN="YOUROAUTHTOKEN"